Icinga/icinga2/doc/10-icinga-template-library.md

     contain functions for the case `ifw-api` is used with command endpoints.
 Only macro strings referring to custom variables which are set to functions work.

-The above defaults allow enabling `ifw-api` globally by importing it into _PowerShell Base_ without additional configuration elsewhere:
+The above defaults allow enabling `ifw-api(-if-exists)` globally by importing it into _PowerShell Base_ without additional configuration elsewhere:

 * `$command.name$` is resolved at runtime to the name of the specific check command being run and not any of the templates it imports, i.e. it